hossain101199/APEX-DMIT-task/README.md

 # APEX-DMIT-task

+## Features:

+**Data Retrieval:**

+- Utilized the provided API endpoints to fetch company data.
+- Implemented Redux for state management, ensuring data persistence on page refresh.

+**Display and Pagination:**

+- Rendered the company data in a table with columns for company name, phone, address, city, and status.
+- Implemented pagination with 5 companies per page for efficient data presentation.

+**Filtering:**

+- Integrated filter options for company name and status.
+- Dynamically updated the displayed data based on applied filters.

+**Debounced Input Handling:**

+- Employed a debounce function for smooth handling of filter inputs, enhancing user experience.

+**Next.js Integration:**

+- Developed the front end using Next.js as per the provided instructions.

+## Component Description:

 1. `Home` Component

    The `Home` component serves as the main view for displaying company data.
 It includes filtering options, a table for data presentation, and pagination controls.